Diarrhea After Radiation

 - Order medications to help lessen the diarrhea.

-- Have you meet with a dietician, who can help you handle your symptoms by making changes in your diet.
+- Have you meet with a dietitian, who can help you handle your symptoms by making changes in your diet.

 Keeping a Food Diary

 It is a good idea to keep a food diary for a period of time.
-This will help find out if certain foods cause the diarrhea or make it worse.
-Your healthcare provider or dietician will use this information to make suggestions.
+This will help to see if certain foods cause diarrhea or make it worse.
+Your healthcare provider or dietitian will use this information to make suggestions.

 - Record the day and time of each meal or snack.